Test Catalog

 A positive result indicates the presence of Pneumocystis DNA.

 Test results should be used as an aid in diagnosis and should not be considered diagnostic in themselves.
-The literature indicates that Pneumocystis can cause asymptomatic colonization of healthy and immunocompromised individuals.
+The literature indicates that Pneumocystis can cause asymptomatic colonization of healthy individuals and those who are immunocompromised.
 Therefore, test results should be correlated with patient symptoms and clinical presentation.

 A negative result does not rule out the presence of Pneumocystis or active disease because the organism may be present at undetectable levels.

-Bronchoalveolar lavage fluid and sputum are liquefied using N-acetyl-L-cysteine.
-Following liquefication, cells are pelleted by centrifugation and resuspended in S.T.A.R. buffer (Roche).
 Nucleic acids are extracted using the MagNA Pure LC Instrument (Roche).
-The extract is then transferred to individual self-contained cuvettes for amplification using the LightCycler real-time PCR platform (Roche).
-The LightCycler is an automated instrument that amplifies and monitors the development of target nucleic acid (amplicon) after each cycle of PCR.
+The extract is then amplified using the LightCycler real-time polymerase chain reaction (PCR) platform (Roche).
 The detection of amplicon is based on fluorescence resonance energy transfer (FRET), which utilizes hybridization probes.
 The presence of the specific organism nucleic acid is confirmed by performing a melting curve analysis of the amplicon.(Arcenas RC, Uhl JR, Buckwalter SP, et al: A real-time PCR assay for detection of Pneumocystis from bronchoalveolar lavage fluid.
-Diagn Microbiol Infect Dis 2006;54:169-175)
+Diagn Microbiol Infect Dis.
+2006 Mar;54(3):169-175)

 Monday through Sunday